 If no objection is made within that time, the recalculated child support amount in the Recalculation Decision becomes part of the parents’ child support order or agreement.
 Future child support payments will need to be made in the amounts stated in the decision.

 To object to the Recalculation Decision, the parent must commence a court application to vary their child support order.
+The application must specifically say the parent does not agree with the Recalculation Decision and the parent must attach a copy of this decision to their court documents.
 They must also notify RP in writing that they have commenced this application.

 For more information, see Information Sheet - objecting to a Recalculation Decision.